-The board of directors of the general partner of NextEra Energy Partners declared a quarterly distribution of \$0.34125 per common unit (corresponding to an annualized rate of \$1.365 per common unit) to the unitholders of NextEra Energy Partners.
-With the declaration, the distribution has grown 26 percent on an annualized basis from the third quarter of 2015.
-The distribution will be payable on Nov.
-14, 2016, to unitholders of record as of Nov.
-8, 2016.
+The board of directors of the general partner of NextEra Energy Partners declared a quarterly distribution of \$0.3525 per common unit (corresponding to an annualized rate of \$1.41 per common unit) to the unitholders of NextEra Energy Partners.
+The annualized rate of \$1.41 represents a 15 percent increase from the comparable annualized rate in 2015.
+The distribution will be payable on Feb.
+14, 2017, to unitholders of record as of Feb.
+7, 2017.